Fox's Book of Martyrs

 Young

-Donat Calas was advised to fly into Switzerland: he went, and found a gentleman
+Donat Calas was advised to fly into Switzerland: he

-who, at first, could only pity and relieve him, without daring to judge of the
+went, and found a gentleman who, at first, could only pity and relieve him,

-rigor exercised against the father, mother, and brothers.
-Soon after, one of
+without daring to judge of the rigor exercised against the father, mother, and

-the brothers, who was only banished, likewise threw himself into the arms of
+banished, likewise threw himself into the arms of the same person, who,

-the same person, who, for more than a month, took every possible precaution to
+for more than a month, took every possible precaution

-be assured of the innocence of the family.
-Once convinced, he thought himself,
+to be assured of the innocence of the family.
+Once

-obliged, in conscience, to employ his friends, his purse, his pen, and his
+convinced, he thought himself, obliged, in conscience, to employ his friends,

-credit, to repair the fatal mistake of the seven judges of Toulouse, and to
+his purse, his pen, and his credit, to repair the fatal mistake of the seven

-have the proceedings revised by the king's council.
-This revision lasted three
+judges of Toulouse, and to have the proceedings revised by the king's council.

-years, and it is well known what honor Messrs. de Grosne
+This revision lasted three years, and it is well known what honor Messrs. de

-and Bacquancourt acquired by investigating this
+Grosne and Bacquancourt acquired by investigating this memorable cause.
+Fifty

-memorable cause.
-Fifty masters of the Court of Requests unanimously declared
+masters of the Court of Requests unanimously declared the whole family of Calas

-them to the benevolent justice of his majesty.
-The Duke de Choiseul, who never
+justice of his majesty.
+The Duke de Choiseul, who never let slip an opportunity

-let slip an opportunity of signalizing the greatness of his character, not only
+of signalizing the greatness of his character, not only assisted this

-of 36,000 livres from the king.
+livres from the king.

 On

-the ninth of March, 1765, the arret was signed which
+the ninth of March, 1765, the arret was

-The ninth of March, 1762, was the very day on which
+changed their fate.
+The ninth of March, 1762, was the

-the innocent and virtuous father of that family had been executed.
-All Paris
+very day on which the innocent and virtuous father of that family had been executed.
+All Paris ran in

-ran in crowds to see them come out of prison, and
+crowds to see them come out of prison, and clapped their hands for joy, while

-clapped their hands for joy, while the tears streamed from their eyes.
+the tears streamed from their eyes.

 This